 Boosting your cycling performance

 But are there actual performance benefits to be had from ditching meat, eggs and dairy?
 In truth it’s hard to know.
 Anecdotal evidence from green, lean machines like tennis stars the Williams sisters, and ultramarathoner Scott Jurek is conclusive.
 But in truth what scientific data there is, is lacking and far from concrete.

 Simpson says, “Plant based proteins can be kinder on the stomach and are a great option for people that have GI discomfort with dairy, or are lactose intolerant and the high fibre content of the diet can help with digestion, cardiovascular health & cholesterol”.
 Others point to the manufacturing process which can be less intensive, although this is certainly not always the case - one leading supermarket sells a ‘cheddar-style coconut based alternative to cheese’ which has 28 ingredients!

-In conclusion, vegan living is no barrier to cycling success but like all diets it’s about balance and making the right choices - fuel your riding with chips - even sweet potato chips cooked with lashings of olive oil - and you’ll never make the podium.
+In conclusion, vegan cycling is no barrier to success but like all diets it’s about balance and making the right choices - fuel your riding with chips - even sweet potato chips cooked with lashings of olive oil - and you’ll never make the podium.

 Annie Simpson is a performance nutritionist at OTE Sports.
 For more information on OTE Sports and their range of sports nutrition and healthy snacks visit OTE Sports.